yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 ```

 It will be up to our program to replace the `{{year}}` and `{{author}}` at runtime.
-Now we have to find them, and in fact, cabal will create a module named
+We have to find the files.
-`Paths_holy_project`.
+Cabal will create a module named `Paths_holy_project`.
 If we import this module we have the function `genDataFileName` at our disposal.
-We then are able to read the files at runtime like this:
+Now we can read the files at runtime like this:

 ``` haskell
   ...